camunda/camunda-docs/docs/product-manuals/concepts/variables.md

 title: "Variables"
 ---

-Variables are part of a workflow instance and represent the data of the instance.
+Variables are part of a process instance and represent the data of the instance.
 A variable has a name and a JSON value.
 The visibility of a variable is defined by its variable scope.

 ## Variable names